justtheimpaler/k2/maven/git-releases-using-maven.md

 ## Versions: Release or Snapshot?

-First things first: what is a snapshot version and what is a release Version?
+First things first: what is a snapshot version and what is a release version?

-A *Release* version represents an official version of an application that is or is going to be published in a package or image registry for QA, for deployment to production, or other official usage.
+A *Release* version represents an official version of an application that is or is going to be published in a package or image registry for QA purposes, for deployment to production, or any other official usage.
 According to the [Semantic Versioning Standard](https://semver.org/) an official release version number could take the form: